 Q: What is the turnaround time for my order?

 A: We build every one of our sewn products when it is ordered.
 Some products, such as sails, take longer to build than others.
-We aim to ship most of our items within five business days of the order being placed, but sometimes we are unable to meet this goal due to order volume (order volumes increase significantly in the summer - check availability in product description for current lead time).
+We aim to ship most of our items within five business days of the order being placed, but sometimes we are unable to meet this goal due to order volume (order volumes and therefore lead times increase significantly in the summer - check availability in product description for current lead time).
 If you need your item(s) by a specific date, please call us and we'll be happy to work with your requirements.

 Q: I don't see my boat listed, what should I do?